TahiraChohan/CompileFlow/README.md

 ### Tahira Chohan

-Computer Science Student
+**Computer Science Student**

 GitHub:
 https://github.com/TahiraChohan

 ---

-# ⭐ Show Your Support
+# 🌟 Support

-If you found this project helpful,
+If you found this project useful,

-⭐ Star this repository
+⭐ Star the repository

-🍴 Fork it
+🍴 Fork the repository

-📢 Share it with others
+💬 Share it with your friends

-Your support helps the project grow!
+Your support motivates future improvements.

 ---

 <p align="center">
 <b>🚀 Compile • Analyze • Optimize • Generate</b>

 <br><br>